#461: Python in Neuroscience and Academic Labs Transcript

 15:09 And also theory, there's always a dearth of theory in neuroscience, but the computational

-15:14 modeling is certainly getting a lot bigger within the last few decades as well, where
+15:14 modeling is certainly getting a lot bigger within the last few decades as well, where people's

-15:19 people's entire job is just how do we model some of these things in code?
+15:20 entire job is just how do we model some of these things in code?

-15:29 levels of sophistication from a software side.
+15:29 of sophistication from a software side.

-15:32 And do you see like a productivity or a quality difference jump out from like the kind of
+15:32 And do you see like a productivity or a quality difference jump out from like the kind of work

-15:41 It makes me almost like a, it's a huge range.
+15:40 It makes me almost like a, it's a huge range.

 15:44 There are like very sophisticated labs.

-15:46 And usually those are the labs that have kind of just a pure software person on the team
+15:46 And usually those are the labs that have kind of just a pure software person on the team or

-15:55 people are spending like weeks in a spreadsheet, just manually doing things by hand.
+15:56 are spending like weeks in a spreadsheet, just manually doing things by hand.

-16:00 - Yeah, I know.
+16:00 Yeah, I know.

-16:03 - And not only could you do it faster, you could do it without any errors.
+16:03 And not only could you do it faster, you could do it without any errors.

-16:07 - Yeah, more reliable.
+16:07 Yeah, more reliable.

-16:16 'Cause it just reads what's there, yeah.
+16:16 Because it just reads what's there.

-16:38 a little Python script, that's kind of their first introduction is, oh, I have this data,
+16:38 a little Python script, that's kind of their first introduction is, oh, I have this data.

 16:42 I need to do something with it.

-16:49 or how do I plot something in Matplotlib?
+16:49 or how do I plot something in matplotlib?

 16:51 And that's kind of the level that they start getting into out of necessity.

-17:00 that's most of academia.
+16:59 That's most of academia.

-17:01 It's just, you have a problem, spend a few days Googling and reading books until you
+17:01 It's just, you have a problem, spend a few days Googling and reading books until you find

-17:06 - And once it works, you can kind of just leave it.
+17:06 And once it works, you can kind of just leave it.

 17:08 You don't have to clean it up or anything, right?